ivirshup/anndata-paper/paper.md

    index: 2
  - name: Cellarity, Cambridge, MA.
    index: 3
-date: 1 October 2020
+date: May 1st, 2021
 bibliography: paper.bib
 ---

 # Summary

-anndata is a python software package for handling annotated datasets.
+anndata is a python software package for handling annotated datasets both in memory and on disk.

-# Statement of need
+# Statement of Need

 <!--